The Bobsy Formula Fords

 Ken has passed along a neat anecdote.
 The car was used in some Burger King advertising.
 He drove it to the shootings at a local stock car circle track.
 The TV ads appeared all over central Ohio.
 How cool would it be to have a copy of one of those old ads!

 Ken then sold it “to a new driver for his first driver’s school and lost touch with him.”
 Ken couldn’t remember his name.
 See below how we figured out who it was.

-"period" picture of the car and his family.
-It doesn't look
+Picture on right was provided by Mike of the car and his family.

 was this A 1972 receipt for an engine re-build (by Jerry